piqnt/stage.js/examples/game-orbit/README.md

 [Play it here](http://play.cutjs.org/examples/game-orbit/)

-Basically this game consists of following files:
+The game consists of following files:
 - `www/index.html` the page viewing the game
 - `www/app.js` game code including logic and ui
 - `www/textures.js` definition of game graphic textures
 - `www/media/*` graphic image files

-In addition to the game files different CutJS builds are also needed for different platforms:
+In addition to the game files, CutJS build for Cordova platforms is also needed:
-- Copy `cut.web.js` to `www/js/cut.js`
-- Copy `cut.fc.js` to `merges/android/js/cut.js`
-- Copy `cut.cordova.js` to `merges/ios/js/cut.js`

-For other Cordova platforms do similar to iOS.
+- `www/cut.cordova.js`

 Now all you need is to build your project.
 But first make sure you have [installed NPM](https://www.google.com/search?q=install+node.js+npm) and then install Cordova 3 CLI:
 ```